 The Self-Study Report: Professional Competency Gaps

 Every CE’s goal is to decrease the professional competency gaps of their program’s participants, and ACCME will want to know that you are meeting your goal.
-Below is a partial listing of the questions that you will answer in the Self-Study Report.
+Below is a partial listing of the questions you will answer in the Self-Study Report.

-- What are the educational needs that you have determined to be the cause of these professional practice gaps?
+- What are the educational needs you have determined to be the cause of these professional practice gaps?

 - Can you describe what your CME activity was designed to change in terms of competence, performance or patient outcomes.